Golden geometric logo with the letter 'W' in the center, accompanied by the text 'AWARDS 2026' below.

 For an under-30 leader already making a big impact.

-• Kelly Shungu, Women In STEM Podcast
+• Highly commended: Kelly Shungu, Women In STEM Podcast

 Lifetime Achievement Trailblazer